-We show that the makespan recovery problem is strongly $\mathcal{NP}$-hard, at least as hard as solving the problem with full input knowledge.
-Thus, combining planning and recovery does not mitigate the problem's computational complexity.
-Section \ref{Section:Recovery_Strategy} develops a recovery strategy that enforces all available binding decisions and performs only essential actions to regain feasibility.
-Section \ref{Section:Single_Perturbation} shows that every recovered solution is a weak approximation if planning produces an arbitrary optimal solution.
-But if the initial optimal solution is \ref{eq:lexopt}, Sections \ref{Section:Single_Perturbation} and \ref{Section:Multiple_Perturbations} prove positive performance guarantees for the recovered solution which is efficient in bounded uncertainty settings.
-For a single perturbation, planning using \ref{eq:lexopt} ensures a 2 performance guarantee.
-For multiple perturbations, the initial solution may be weakly reoptimizable, but we obtain an asymptotically tight performance guarantee which is efficient under the previously-mentioned uncertainty set.
-This result theoretically justifies that efficient reoptimization requires a well-structured initial schedule.
-Section \ref{Section:Numerical_Results} presents numerical results.
-Section \ref{Section:Conclusion} concludes.
-The omitted proofs and a notation table are deferred to a supplementary material.
+After proving that the makespan recovery problem is strongly $\mathcal{NP}$-hard, at least as hard as solving the problem with full input knowledge, we elaborate on performance guarantees for two-stage $P||C_{\max}$ under uncertainty.
+Technically, we investigate a basic recovery strategy that enforces all available binding decisions and performs only essential actions to regain feasibility.
+On the negative side, every recovered solution is a weak approximation if planning produces an arbitrary nominal optimal solution.
+Specifically, every recovered solution attains an $\Omega(m)$ price of robustness, even in the case of a single perturbation.
+On the positive side, we obtain significantly better performance guarantees if the initial solution is \ref{eq:lexopt}.
+For a single perturbation, planning using \ref{eq:lexopt} ensures a price of robustness equal to 2.
+For multiple perturbations, the initial solution can be weakly reoptimizable with a high-degree of uncertainty.
+However, we show an asymptotically tight $O(f(1+\frac{k}{m-k})(f+k)(1+\frac{\delta}{m}))$ price of robustness, where $k$ is the number of unstable jobs with respect to a perturbation factor $f$ and $\delta/m$ is the fraction of additional machines, after uncertainty realization.
+This result exploits our uncertainty set structure.
+Therefore, when $k$, $f$ and $\delta/m$ are constant, our approach achieves an $O(1)$ price of robustness.

+The main paper includes the proof of Theorem \ref{Theorem:Single_Recovery_Negative} and part of the proofs for Theorems \ref{Theorem:Single_Recovery_Positive}-\ref{Theorem:PG}, which bound the price of robustness of our two-stage robust scheduling approach for $P||C_{max}$ under uncertainty in the case of single and multiple perturbations, respectively, by exploiting the optimal substructure imposed by \ref{eq:lexopt}.
+All remaining proofs are provided in the supplementary material.